tomjoht/learnapidoc/_includes/content/activities/conceptual_comparisons.md

 ##  <i class="fa fa-user-circle"></i> Activity 6b: Judge conceptual content and decide which is best
 {% if page.permalink == "/workshop.html" %}{:.no_toc}{% endif %}

 The following are 6 common conceptual topics in API documentation.
 For each topic, examine the three examples and decide which one is best.
+This is an activity we'll do together as a group.

 **API overview**